Rivian: Collaborations

 On December 20, 2018, professional rock climber Alex Honnold announced his partnership with Rivian as a brand partner and collaborator.
 During a live stream on June 15, 2019, Rivian announced plans to collaborate with the Honnold Foundation and nonprofit Casa Pueblo on a solar project aiming to establish a microgrid in Adjuntas, Puerto Rico, a city that was severely affected by Hurricane Maria in 2017.
 Rivian planned to repurpose used battery packs from its development vehicles into stationary energy storage units.
 The microgrid is intended to grant residents access to electricity for core business and will be used daily to mitigate the high cost of energy in Puerto Rico, which is twice the U.S. national average.
 The project was expected to launch in 2020.

-In 2019, Rivian partnered with actors Ewan McGregor and Charley Boorman to provide the first ever production pickups (VIN 000001 and 000002) for use as logistics vehicles and camera cars for the British TV series Long Way Up.
-They also set up 240 level 2 and level 3 charging stations at 140 locations, along the route from Tierra del Fuego to Los Angeles.
+In 2019, Rivian partnered with actors Ewan McGregor and Charley Boorman to provide prototypes for use as logistics vehicles and camera cars for the British TV series Long Way Up.
+They also set up 240 level 2 charging stations at 140 locations, along the route from Tierra del Fuego to Los Angeles.

-Rivian partners with Yakima for their roof racks (bike, kayak, surfboard etc) and rooftop tents, and MAXTRAX for their recovery boards.
+Rivian partners with Yakima for their roof racks (bike, kayak, surfboard etc.) and rooftop tents, and MAXTRAX for their recovery boards.

-Lawsuits and controversies
+In 2024, Volkswagen announced they would form a joint venture with Rivian.

+Commercial lawsuits

 In July 2020, Tesla sued Rivian for allegedly stealing proprietary information, as well as for poaching employees.

 In March 2021, the Illinois Automobile Dealers Association filed a lawsuit against Rivian and fellow EV manufacturer Lucid Motors for their plans to sell electric vehicles directly to consumers.

+Employee issues

 In November 2021, Rivian's former sales and marketing vice president Laura Schwab filed a suit against the company, claiming she was fired a month after raising concerns of discrimination and Rivian being a "boys' club" to the company's HR department.
 Schwab also claimed that she warned company executives of their vehicles being underpriced and the manufacturing process not conforming to security standards.
 According to the lawsuit, issues she raised were ignored until male colleagues also raised them subsequently.

+Other employee lawsuits claimed, "sexual harassment, discrimination, and assault (...) experienced were severe, extremely offensive, humiliating, and created a hostile, intimidating, and unproductive work environment (...) that interfered with her ability to perform her job" and that Rivian "was aware of said harassment".

+At least four employees have sued Rivian alleging racial discrimination.

+According to Bloomberg in 2024, Rivian's only factory has "racked up more US safety violations initially deemed “serious” than any other automaker since the start of last year."